 A global partnership to strengthen and scale the work of social entrepreneurs, IKEA Social Entrepreneurship and Ashoka will work with and support social entrepreneurs that contribute to equality, inclusion, and decent livelihoods around the world.

 By supporting social entrepreneurs with their business scale-up plans, we enable both new and established social entrepreneurs to develop their solutions, and by sharing our learnings we help accelerate the social entrepreneurial movement.

 Curious to know what systems change is and how the Dela programme supports the social entrepreneurs with their systems change strategies?
 Watch this short animation to find out:

 Pranshu believes in transforming the dangerous e-waste recycling ecosystem into one that is cohesive and safe for all.
-Through his organisation, ‘Karo Sambhav’ (‘Make Possible’), Pranshu is enabling people and institutions to responsibly recycle e-waste by rewarding positive behaviour and challenging the norms and perceptions towards what is safe recycling.
+Through his organisation, ‘Karo Sambhav’ (‘Make Possible’), Pranshu enables people and institutions to recycle e-waste responsibly by rewarding positive behaviour and challenging the norms and perceptions around safe recycling.

 Sazzad Hossain, CEO of SDI Academy, is a social entrepreneur who believes in the power of technology and human connection to accelerate social impact.
 Having experienced a language barrier himself in his earlier childhood, Sazzad is especially passionate about promoting opportunities to migrants and refugees that allows them to quickly develop their linguistic skillset.